blinkenlichten/simple-gui-crawler/README.md

 but as a result you get a versatile task distribution system without inventing more and more types to describe events, methods to serialize them etc.

-+ Whole parsing boiler plate (with boost::regex) is located in files "webgrep/crawler_worker.h[.cpp]", it also has methods that define the program flow: spawn new tasks until there is such need for the algorithm.
++ Whole parsing boiler plate (with std::regex) is located in files "webgrep/crawler_worker.h[.cpp]", it also has methods that define the program flow: spawn new tasks until there is such need for the algorithm.

-+ The class WebGrep::ThreadsPool resambles is a thread manager that can dispatch std::function<void()>
++ The class WebGrep::ThreadsPool resembles is a thread manager that can dispatch std::function<void()>
 functors to be executed, it's functionality similar to boost::basic_thread_pool, which was used previously, but I decided to get rid of boost since only 1 class was used from there.
-Unlike boost, ThreadsPool allows one to get the abandoned tasks when the manager has been stopped and it's threads joined.
+Unlike boost, my ThreadsPool has specific features:
+- allows one to get the abandoned(unfinished) tasks when the manager has been stopped and it's threads joined;
+- possibility to terminate tasks on demand without waiting for their completion;
+- preallocated vector of items, it there's no too much items coming in, it'll not need to make extra allocations;
+- controlled exceptions: they'll never get out of execution scope, onException callback will be invoked if it's not NULL, imho, the user must define behavior on exception rather than catch it every time on task submission;
+Throughout the parsing flow each separate download/parse thing will be launched asynchronously using this ThreadsPool with functor-tasks management.
+Thus, all callbacks must be thread-safe (and they're).

++ The class WebGrep::WorkerCtx is a helper class: provides callbacks bridge/adapter, lets no data races, but it is safe to copy and schedule working tasks in separate thread.
+Copying here is not an overhead since each functor has a shared_ptr with data fields, some other fields that are vulnerable to data races are copied explicitly before getting in use by another thread.

++ bool FuncDownloadGrepRecursive(LinkedTask* task, WorkerCtx& w); One of main parsing methods, it downloads the pages and makes URL grepping, then using WorkerCtx it'll report the results, using ThreadsPool it'll schedule subtasks when there is such need.

 + The class WebGrep::Client is intended to make a GET requests to the remote hosts via HTTP(S), it encapsulates 3 possible HTTP client "engines" under the hood: